 Your kids don’t need high-end hiking gear or professional-grade shoes when they start hiking.
 Still, they do need comfortable, appropriate footwear and clothing.
 Lightweight, breathable clothing they can layer easily is best.
 They can shed layers or add them on when chilled.
 Stash some dry clothes and socks in your backpack or the car for unexpected problems like falling into a stream or puddle.

 A sturdy pair of hiking boots is also crucial to support their ankles and provide traction and protection on uneven ground.
 Take the time to have them try on a few different pairs of shoes and break them in slowly.
-Shoes that fit well and adequately support the ankles and arches can prevent long-term damage like bunions or other problems that can lead to problems later in life.
+Arch support tennis shoes for women that fit well and adequately support the ankles can prevent long-term damage like bunions or other problems that can lead to problems later in life.
 (If your children do start to exhibit foot pain or discomfort, be sure to consult with a podiatrist or visit someplace like northwestsurgerycenter.com for an evaluation).

 Have Activities Planned